OUR LOCATION & COMMUNITY ENGAGEMENT

 ARTISTS GALORE IN OUR LOCAL COMMUNITY!

-There are over 300 working artists/crafters, including printmakers, comic book makers, actors, writers, visual artists working in various mediums, ceramicists, an avant garde filmmaker, musicians and hand-made goods creators, from clothing/jewelry to puppets and body care to chocolates, candles, baskets and weavings.
+There are over 300 working artists/crafters, including printmakers, comic book makers, actors, writers, visual artists working in various mediums, ceramicists, filmmakers, musicians and hand-made goods creators, from clothing/jewelry to puppets and body care to chocolates, candles, baskets and weavings.

 GIVING BACK TO THE COMMUNITY:

-The ARK’s strengths include a dynamic involved community, plus a strong individual ordained mission willing to do whatever it takes to create a viable and self-sustaining venue for inspiring, enriching and expanding creativity and the creative life.
-The Ark has always received a tremendous amount of support from the Viroqua community.
+The Commons’ strengths include a dynamically involved community, plus a strong mission willing to do whatever it takes to create a viable and self-sustaining venue for inspiring, enriching and expanding creativity and the creative life.
+The Commons has always received a tremendous amount of support from the Viroqua community.

-The ARK is sinking its roots as the Community continues to show support and use the building to inspire, enrich and expand our sense of being human, of expressing our deepest fears and hopes and receiving witness thru a generated mutual support, cheering on our neighbors, our children, our elders both the professional and the amateur.
-This is the ARK’S greatest gift fulfilling our deepest needs: to commune, to celebrate, to comfort and to rise and clap for a performance well done.
+Sinking its roots as the Community continues to show support and use the building to inspire, enrich and expand our sense of being human.
+This is the greatest gift, fulfilling our deepest needs: to commune, to celebrate, to comfort, and to rise and clap for a performance well done.

-This building is an institution and has established a pattern for humans to want to gather to express creativity, spirituality, coupled with the need for cultural and general socializing in person.
-The ARK extends its mission to everyone.
+This building is an institution and has established a pattern for people to want to gather to express creativity, spirituality, coupled with the need for cultural and general socializing in person.
+The Commons extends its invitation to everyone.
 The doors are open to any reasonable activity that supports the mission.

-Since opening the doors, the ARK has become THE place for multiple school groups, individuals, other non-profits to gather and do their thing.
-The Viroqua Community is amazing in that it features a strong intergenerational component as a given and the ARK provides a center for many of these types of activities.
+Since opening the doors, the Commons has become THE place for multiple school groups, individuals, other non-profits to gather and do their thing.
+The Viroqua Community is amazing in that it features a strong intergenerational component and the Commons provides a center for many of these types of activities.

 VIBRANCY OF OUR COMMUNITY:

-While off-the-grid geographically, the Ark is vitalized by a community of professional retirees, young Green families, and “local food” organic farmers, who connect culture with permaculture.
+While off-the-grid geographically, The Commons is energized by a community of professional retirees, young Green families, and “local food” organic farmers, who connect culture with permaculture.

-The recent awarding of an FCC license to and the development of WDRT community radio station (founded 2010), which is developing as a communications hub for the regional music and journalistic arts community.
+The awarding of an FCC license to and the development of WDRT community radio station (founded 2010) is developing as a communications hub for the regional music and journalistic arts community.

 Viroqua’s food systems are thriving and the region boasts one of the country’s highest concentrations of organic farms, which supply Chicago, Minneapolis, Madison, and Milwaukee.